ruizhang1996/ruizhang1996.github.io/content/publication/osst/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Association for the Advancement of Artificial Intelligence(AAAI), 2023*
+publication: In *International Conference on Artificial Intelligence and Statistics(AISTATS), 2024*
-publication_short: In *AAAI 2023*
+publication_short: In *AISTATS 2024 (To appear)*

 abstract: Regression trees are one of the oldest forms of AI models, and their predictions can be made without a calculator, which makes them broadly useful, particularly for high-stakes applications.
 Within the large literature on regression trees, there has been little effort towards full provable optimization, mainly due to the computational hardness of the problem.
 This work proposes a dynamic-programming-with-bounds approach to the construction of provably-optimal sparse regression trees.
 We leverage a novel lower bound based on an optimal solution to the k-Means clustering algorithm in 1-dimension over the set of labels.
 We are often able to find optimal sparse trees in seconds, even for challenging datasets that involve large numbers of samples and highly-correlated features.
 # Summary.
 An optional shortened abstract.
-summary: We propose a dynamic-programming-with-bounds approach to the construction of provably-optimal sparse regression trees.
-We leverage a novel lower bound based on an optimal solution to the k-Means clustering algorithm in 1-dimension over the set of labels.
-We are often able to find optimal sparse trees in seconds.
+summary: We propose a dynamic-programming-with-bounds approach to the construction of provably-optimal sparse survival trees.
+We are often able to find optimal sparse trees in a few seconds.

-tags: ["decision tree", "regression", "interpretability"]
+tags: ["decision tree", "survival analysis", "interpretability"]

 # Display this page in the Featured widget?
 featured: true